-Strawbery Banke, which features 16 buildings and gardens and features role-players and working craftspeople, chronicles the evolution of Portsmouth from the early Colonial period of maritime trade through its 1950s neighborhood of Puddle Dock.
+HOLIDAY HAPPENINGS: Strawbery Bank Museum, which will welcome visitors throughout the Memorial Day weekend, features 16 buildings and gardens, with role-players and working craftspeople helping to chronicle the evolution of Portsmouth from the early Colonial period of maritime trade through the 1950s neighborhood of Puddle Dock.

 Hours at Strawbery Banke are 10 a.m. to 5 p.m. daily, including Monday, Memorial Day.